tracelllll/cybertracell/README.md

 ### WELCOME TO MY GITHUB/ PORTFOLIO

-#### I am an Audio Engineer, Programmer, and Music Producer.
+#### I am an Audio Engineer, Programmer, and Music Producer/DJ.
 I also have experience in Cyber Security with my 2025 Regional and National competitor for SkillsUSA achievement.
 #### I also have a strong interest in other forms of hacking such as Lockpicking and Social Engineering.
+####On this Github page, I will be sharing projects centered around my interests like creating networking tools, cyber security tool, but most notably Programming VSTs for music production.
 ---

 ### TOOLS, LANGUAGES, & RESOURCES I KNOW